nehanreddii/nehanreddii/README.md

--  Hi, I’m @nehanreddii
+👋 Hi, I’m @nehanreddii!

--  I’m interested in data analytics
--  I’m currently learning tools like my sql, power bi, excel
+📊 Passionate about data analytics; specializing in MySQL, Power BI, and Excel.

--  I’m looking to collaborate on data analysis related internships and job roles
+🔍 Actively seeking collaborations on data analysis internships and job roles.

--  reach me ...through linkedin https://www.linkedin.com/in/nhnrdy/
+💡 Dedicated to uncovering insights that drive meaningful decisions.

+🌟 Skilled in dissecting datasets and crafting compelling reports.

+🔗 Let’s connect and embark on a data-driven journey together!
+Reach me on LinkedIn.

 <!---